Red Sox vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have a 54.5% chance to win this contest based on the moneyline's implied probability.
+- The Red Sox have compiled a 23-19 record in games they were favored on the moneyline (winning 54.8% of those games).

+- When it has played as moneyline favorites with odds of -145 or shorter, Boston has a 9-9 record (winning 50% of its games).

+- The implied moneyline probablility for this matchup gives the Red Sox a 59.2% chance to win.

-- Boston has played in 96 games with a set over/under, and have combined with its opponents to go over the total 50 times (50-43-3).
+- Boston has played in 97 games with an over/under set, and have combined with its opponents to go over the total 51 times (51-43-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!